mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   in common and all sexual intercourse is to be public.
 * There are 5 possible types of political constitution.
-The first and best constitution is monarchy or aristocracy: if wisdom rules it does not matter whether is it incarnate in one or many rules.
+The first and best constitution is monarchy or aristocracy: if wisdom rules it does not matter whether is it incarnate in one or many rulers.
 There are 4 inferior types of constitution: timocracy, oligarchy, democracy, and despotism.
   Each of these constitutions declines into the next because of the downgrading of one of the virtues of the ideal state.
-If the rules cease to be persons of wisdom, aristocracy gives place to timocracy, which is essentially rule by a milliary junta.
+If the rulers cease to be persons of wisdom, aristocracy gives place to timocracy, which is essentially rule by a milliary junta.
 Oligarchy differs from timocracy because oligarchic rules lack fortitude and military virtues.
 Oligarchs do